AppliedEnergistics/GuideME/docs/docs/30-authoring/index.md

 You can opt out of this behavior by adding `optional={true}` or just `optional` to the link, or opt in for items of other mods by adding `optional={false}`.

+If you're linking to items from another mod and want to account for cases where the item doesn't exist at all, you can specify a `fallback="text"` attribute to show a fallback text instead of an error.

 ### Command Links

 You can make links that run a command when clicked using `<CommandLink command="/command">text text</CommandLink>`.